pnraj/Bitcoin-Price-Prediction-Application/Readme.md

  ## Steps:
  - Setup the Environment and Libraries
+ - Dataset Source
- - Choosing the Right Model Architecture
+ - Neural Network Model Architecture
  - Exploring the Bitcoin Dataset and Preparing Data for a Model
  - Training a Neural Network with Different Hyperparameters
  - Assembling a Deep Learning System